speakleash/speakleash-instruct-creator/conversations/README.md

     },
     {
       "role": "assistant",
       "content": "Choosing the right keywords is crucial for the success of the campaign.
-You should start with...
+You should start with..."
     }
   ],
   "source_name": "Digital Marketing Guide"